dcolnar/royal_road/README.md

 ## Notes
 - The script assumes the web novel follows a RoyalRoad's standard structure for chapter navigation and content extraction.
+It works as of July 2024.
 - The script includes a delay between requests to avoid, being blocked by the website.
 Adjust the delay parameter as needed, but 3 seconds feels pretty un-spammy
-- Added url validation and have not tested it..... :shrug:
 - the first_chapter flag should be changed after the first run to avoid weird behavior
+- Royal Road adds filler text when you scrape from their site.
+I have a script that allows me to pull this out, but respecting their right to protect their content and understanding the spirit of it, I am not going to add this to this repo.
+Please do not use this repo to try and profit off their work.

 ## TODO
 - Look into making an object for the fiction to keep state and reduce calls?
 - Fix issue with getting Next button using the length, this will allow me to get rid of that first_chapter flag.
-- Use Delete Flags instead of parameters in pdf code
+- Use Delete Flags in config instead of parameters in pdf code
+- Add markdown for each directory to help explain in more detail.

 ## Contributing
 Feel free to contribute by submitting issues and pull requests.